msh-yi/PoTY/_posts/2024-01-04-citations_and_votes.md

 ![](https://media.springernature.com/lw685/springer-static/image/art%3A10.1038%2Fs41586-019-1260-x/MediaObjects/41586_2019_1260_Fig1_HTML.png?as=webp)

 A meta-paper that I think deserves the number of citations it has.
-Essentially devising a rigorous way to determine that you've actually made ammonia from nitrogen
+Essentially devising a rigorous way to determine that you've actually made ammonia from nitrogen.

 <a href="https://doi.org/10.1038/s41586-019-1760-8" target="_blank">**Domino electroreduction of CO2 to methanol on a molecular catalyst**</a>\
 **Wang** Nature 2019, 575, 639\